kradecki/poor-mans-datalake/LEVEL_1.md

 ```
 where:

-- `MINIO_ROOT_USER` is your master minio admin user, eg. `admin`.
+- `MINIO_ROOT_USER` is your master Minio admin user, e.g. `admin`.
-- `MINIO_ROOT_PASSWORD` is your master minio admin password, eg. `paracetamol`.
+- `MINIO_ROOT_PASSWORD` is your master Minio admin password, e.g. `paracetamol`.
-- `MINIO_LOCAL_S3_STORAGE` is the directory on your local machine where the S# objects will be created; it will be bounted in Minio's docker image, eg. `/User/kradcki/data/s3`.
+- `MINIO_LOCAL_S3_STORAGE` is the directory on your local machine where the S3 objects will be created; it will be mounted in Minio's docker image, e.g. `/Users/kradecki/data/s3`.
-- `NESSIE_LOCAL_CATALOG_PATH` is the directory on your local machine where Nessie will create RocksDB calatalog to persist across docker container restarts, eg. `/Users/kradecki/data/rocksdb`.
+- `NESSIE_LOCAL_CATALOG_PATH` is the directory on your local machine where Nessie will create a RocksDB catalog to persist across docker container restarts, e.g. `/Users/kradecki/data/rocksdb`.
-- `TRINO_LOCAL_CATALOG_PATH` is the directory, where trino creates properties files once you create a catalog using SQL `CREATE CATALOG` statement; alternatively, the catalogs files can be directly edited here; eg. `/Users/kradecki/data/trino`.
+- `TRINO_LOCAL_CATALOG_PATH` is the directory where Trino creates properties files once you create a catalog using the SQL `CREATE CATALOG` statement; alternatively, the catalog files can be directly edited here; e.g. `/Users/kradecki/data/trino`.

 ## 2. Launch Minio, Nessie and Trino Services using Docker Compose